IgrisViOverlord-10/laughing-dollop/README.md

 # 🧪 Model Performance

-Multiple deep learning architectures were trained and evaluated on both the **UCI HAR** and **UCF101** benchmark datasets to determine the most suitable model for real-time human activity recognition.
+Multiple deep learning architectures were trained and evaluated on the UCI HAR and UCF101 benchmark datasets to compare their performance for real-time human activity recognition.
-The following benchmark results summarize the performance of multiple deep learning architectures evaluated during the development of ActiVision AI.

 | Model | UCI HAR Training | UCI HAR Test | UCF101 Training | UCF101 Test |
 |--------|-----------------:|-------------:|----------------:|------------:|